gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales took a deep breath and lifted the toolbox's inside to reveal a shallow compartment in the bottom.
-Nestled among the tech hidden there were half a dozen small cylinders, each the size of Iffy's little finger.
+Half a dozen small cylinders Nestled there, each the size of Iffy's little finger.
 Four empty holes showed where others had once been.
 Using his tweezers once again,